Skip to main content

 Usually

-you can spot a large Tule elk herds at the fields near the entrance and if not,
+you can spot a large Tule elk herds at the fields near the entrance to the preserved section and if not,

-they can be viewed from the hiking trail that start at the farm parking lot (on
+they can be viewed from the hiking trail that start at the farm houses parking lot.

 The

-hike itself is not difficult and the trail is well-maintained, but it is not
+hike itself is not difficult and the trail is well-maintained, kids can do it but it is not

 good for strollers.